Stunedgithub/attemp-to-fix-Old-MoonGS/README.md

+tutorial soon u need the sdk so see the tutorial and join discord

-zjoin discord to updates https://discord.gg/jKDPHPrKNB Attempting to fix moongs 7.3 ![image](https://github.com/UniversaMp/attemp-to-fix-Old-MoonGS/assets/111585697/c1bf6a02-2a6a-4a02-8dc3-33e62a4dd7b9)
+join discord to updates https://discord.gg/jKDPHPrKNB Attempting to fix moongs 7.3 ![image](https://github.com/UniversaMp/attemp-to-fix-Old-MoonGS/assets/111585697/c1bf6a02-2a6a-4a02-8dc3-33e62a4dd7b9)